 Smartphones are no longer considered a luxury item.
-They’ve gone on to replace computers, tablets and many other visual devices that most people heavily rely on and while they grow more and more universally accessible, there haven’t been too many strides towards making them more friendly towards those with physical or visual impairments.
+They’ve gone on to replace computers, tablets and many other visual devices that most people heavily rely on and while they grow more and more universally accessible, there haven’t been enough strides taken towards making them more friendly or accessible towards those with physical or visual impairments.

 In a study conducted by the Fracktal team, most visually impaired individuals make use of feature phones like the Nokia 3300 simply because most traditional and popular smartphone brands have done away with physical keyboards in favour of touchscreens.

 According to a study conducted by the World Health Organisation (W.H.O), out of the 253 million people living with mild to severe visual impairments, there are over 15 million individuals in India itself.
 Judging by these numbers you would expect a country like India to be a little more friendly towards the visually impaired but alas, accessibility is still arduous.
 The biggest concern India faces in terms of treating the visually impaired is the lack of affordable health care and of differently-abled friendly infrastructure and transportation facilities that should ideally be provided for by the government.
 Despite all these difficulties, people who suffer from visual impairments try their best to lead normal lives, go to work, etc. There are very few gadgets in existence that can actually help these people out.

 Current smartphone interface solutions for visually impaired individuals tend to involve voice recognition software, or large desktop braille keyboards.
 The main dilemma faced here is that these solutions pose cumbersome in a real world scenario.
 Voice recognition software also means that there is a certain lack of privacy as anybody around you can hear your conversation.

 “Observing all these issues, the Fracktal team came up with the idea of Tipo, a 3D printed braille keypad drawing from the design of traditional braille computer keyboards.”